qazwsxal/sol-gate/README.md

 ### Why all this async/await nonsense?
 This sort of program is heavily bound by file and network operations, and should be spending CPU cycles effectively on checksumming, database querying and de/compression rather than blocking on I/O. While Rust's asynchronous ecosystem still has some sharp edges (Pin, Unpin, Send/Sync across `.await` hell), it's happily being applied in global scale use cases.
 Using a cooperative multitasking runtime of many tasks across a fixed pool of threads also allows us to handle many short, concurrent operations (such as file downloading) without the overheads of thread creation (especially on our main target platform, Windows).

 ### Why is this a web server that runs a page in the browser?
 Cross-Platform GUI work isn't fun, and one of the major pain points for dev work on knossos was setting up Qt on Windows (this is also one of the reasons work on QtFRED is so intermittent).
 A web browser is a well specified, cross platform target that is strongly supported on all Freespace platforms.
 While Electron fills this role well, the Rust + Electron ecosystem doesn't seem mature at the moment.

 Secondly, as our file/network operations already lend us to using asynchronous runtimes, we might as well embrace this apprach and offload a lot of the work of concurrent GUI operations onto the Node ecosystem and browser runtime - a space where async is the norm.

 Finally, the end goal of sol-gate is as a client and server program to replace *both* knossos and the fsnebula mod server.
 Architecting sol-gate as a web server from the beginning makes implementing this much easier.
-Functionality to download files from another sol-gate instance is already partially implemented, using the same mechanism as streaming a file into a new VP archive.
+Functionality to download files from another sol-gate instance is already partially implemented, using the same mechanism as streaming a file into a new VP archive, or fetching an image to display on the frontend.
 However, the API calls necessary aren't wired up yet as there's no user authentication in place.

 In future, when sol-gate is in a reasonable state, the client might be migrated to something like [Tauri](https://tauri.app/) instead of Electron so that we can leverage system webviews rather than shipping a massive binary that's mostly chromium.

 ### Why are you using HTML+JS instead of a Rust frontend like [Yew](https://yew.rs/)?
 Freespace is a small modding community with an even smaller pool of developers, there's a few devs who know Rust but they'd rather not do GUI work, and frontend developers don't usually know Rust.
 The simplicity of the build process means that (hopefully) someone with zero Rust experience is capable of contributing to frontend work.